Dizbdeedee/gmodhaxe/README.md

 var time = Gmod.CurTime();
 if (time > 0) {
   trace('The server time is $time');
-  //or lua.Lua.print if you perfer
+  //or lua.Lua.print if you prefer
 }
 ```
 ### Loops